LeKSuS-04/Cool-logs/README.md

 |   DEBUG  |   16  |

 So, for example, to show everything except debug messages, you have to set logging level to 1 + 2 + 4 + 8 = 15.
-You don't have to memorize all the values, there are constants in LogLevels class to help you with it:
+You don't have to memorize all the values, there are constants in log_level class to help you with it:
 ```
-coollogs.LogLevels.CRITICAL = 1
+coollogs.log_level.CRITICAL = 1
-coollogs.LogLevels.ERROR    = 2
+coollogs.log_level.ERROR    = 2
-coollogs.LogLevels.WARNING  = 4
+coollogs.log_level.WARNING  = 4
-coollogs.LogLevels.INFO     = 8
+coollogs.log_level.INFO     = 8
-coollogs.LogLevels.DEBUG    = 16
+coollogs.log_level.DEBUG    = 16
-coollogs.LogLevels.ALL      = 31
+coollogs.log_level.ALL      = 31
 ```